WPsites/WPide/readme.txt

 *   Code folding
 *   Auto indentation
 *   Tabbed interface for editing multiple files (editing both plugin and theme files at the same time)
 *   Using the WordPress filesystem API, although currently direct access is forced (edit WPide.php in the constructor to change this behaviour) ftp/ssh connections aren't setup yet, since WP will not remember a password need to work out how that will work.
 Maybe use modal to request password when you save but be able to click save all and save a batch with that password.
-Passwords defined in wp-config.php are persistent and would fix this problem but people don't generaly add those details.
+Passwords defined in wp-config.php are persistent and would fix this problem but people don't generally add those details.
 Open to ideas here.
+*   Image editing/drawing (requires Flash -  will move over to HTML5 when there is a decent alternative)

 = Feature ideas and improvements: =

-*   Image editing (combining many of the tools available in most Paint programs with high-quality features that have become ubiquitous in image editing programs)
 *   Improve the code autocomplete command information, providing more information on the commands, adding links through to the WordPress codex and PHP.net website for further info.
 *   Add find and replace functionality
 *   Create an admin panel to choose between syntax highlighting themes and turn on/off other Ajax.org Cloud9 functionality